Pest Animal Management

 Please read the procedure for ground baiting with 1080 for the invasive species you wish to control, listed below, and consider the information contained within to determine if 1080 baiting is appropriate for your needs.

-Please Note : There has been a change to 1080 baiting notification distances.
-You are now required to notify property owners/users that are located within 250 metres of the property laying 1080 baits.
-In most cases this will be adjacent and adjoining neighbours.
-Contact Council if you require a list of names and addresses for notification purposes.
+Please Note : You are required to notify all adjacent and adjoining property owners/users of the property laying 1080 baits.
+Contact council if you require a list of names and addresses for notification purposes.

 Other Controls